thecredibleway/thecredibleway-com/docs/faq/questions/im-a-good-person-and-my-good-deeds-will-get-me-to-heaven.md

 Heaven is not a reward for good behavior, but a destination for those who have been reconciled to God through faith in His Son.
 It is a gift received, not a prize won.
-This understanding invites us into a dynamic, personal relationship with our Creator, where transformation is empowered by His Spirit, and good deeds flow naturally from a heart overflowing with gratitude and love.
+This understanding invites us into a dynamic, personal relationship with our Creator, where transformation is empowered by His Spirit and good deeds flow naturally from a heart overflowing with gratitude and love.
 It is a message of hope, not based on our flawed performance, but on the perfect work of Jesus Christ.

 **You have a choice and only you can decide what you want for your life and for eternity**.
 We really hope you choose life and a relationship with God! ([Deut 30:15-20](https://www.biblegateway.com/passage/?search=Deuteronomy%2030%3A15-20&version=NKJV)).
-Only Jesus can break the power of sin that we are born into, and [give you life](../../jesus/because-he-lives/i-can-face-tomorrow.md).
+Only Jesus can break the power of sin that we are born into and [give you life](../../jesus/because-he-lives/i-can-face-tomorrow.md).

 ## Suggested Additional Resources